This space is growing so quickly it would be easy to forget that when this site was set up 1 Bitcoin was trading for $3579 on 17th June 2017.

 *all bonus/promo offers valid at time of typing.

-Which ever you use make sure they are reputable and don’t risk leaving more on any of them than you are comfortable with.
-You can choose any exchange to buy bitcoin with, just make sure they are reputable and you store your crypto long term in a desktop or cold storage wallet.
+Which ever you use make sure they are reputable and don’t risk leaving more on any of them than you are comfortable with, everything else store your digital assets long term in a desktop or cold storage wallet.

 * All trading involves risk.
 Only risk capital you’re prepared to lose